 City of Wenatchee — awarded $200,000 to evaluate a former tree fruit research facility for potential acquisition and redevelopment into a community asset that will support affordable housing.

-We will award the remaining funds from the affordable housing grant solicitation that ran in June 2018.
+In early spring of 2019, we awarded the remaining funds from the affordable housing grant solicitation that ran in June 2018.

 City and Port of Bellingham – awarded $200,000 to assess approximately three acres near downtown Bellingham for potentially building up to 50 affordable housing units, work-live spaces, ground-floor commercial spaces, a community kitchen, and a public open space.